weiping-playnext/Zenject/Documentation/MemoryPools.md

 }
 ```

-The main difference here is that Foo.Pool now derives from MonoMemoryPool instead of MemoryPool.
-MonoMemoryPool is a helper class that will automatically enable and disable the game object for us when it is added/removed from the pool.
-The implementation for MonoMemoryPool is simply this:
+The main difference here is that `Foo.Pool` now derives from `MonoMemoryPool` instead of `MemoryPool`.  `MonoMemoryPool` is a helper class that will automatically enable and disable the game object for us when it is added/removed from the pool.
+The implementation for `MonoMemoryPool` is simply this:

 ```csharp
 public abstract class MonoMemoryPool<TParam1, TValue> : MemoryPool<TParam1, TValue>